 E-Waste Recycling with Social Impact

-Your electronics can create jobs for people with disabilities
+Recycling your electronics can create jobs for people with disabilities

 Electronic waste or e-waste refers to electronic devices and equipment that are no longer working or fit for purpose.
 The average Kiwi creates 19kg of e-waste per year, with most of this ending up in landfills.
 When electronic devices are dumped, they can leech toxic chemicals and pose a threat to the environment.
 If electronics are disposed of responsibly, many of the internal components can be salvaged and recycled.